-Between 1951 and 1954 he worked at the University of Edinburgh with Max Born, writing the famous textbook Principles of Opticsusually known simply as “Born and Wolf”.
+Between 1951 and 1954, he worked at the University of Edinburgh with Max Born, writing the famous textbook Principles of Opticsusually known simply as “Born and Wolf.”
 After a period on the faculty of the University of Manchester, he moved to the U.S. in 1959 to take a position at the University of Rochester.
-He is currently the Wilson Professor of Optical Physics at the University of Rochester.
+He was the Wilson Professor of Optical Physics at the University of Rochester.

 In addition to Principles of Optics Wolf has also written, along with Leonard Mandel, Optical Coherence and Quantum Optics, and is the author of Introduction to the Theory of Coherence and Polarization of Light and Selected Works of Emil Wolf with Commentary.
-Wolf is the editor of Progress in Optics, an ongoing series of volumes of review articles on optics and related subjects.
-Fifty volumes have been published in this series to date, all under his editorship.
+Wolf was the editor of Progress in Optics, an ongoing series of volumes of review articles on optics and related subjects.
+Fifty volumes have been published in this series under his editorship.

-At the University of Rochester Wolf and his research group investigate theories of coherence and polarization of light and inverse scattering.
-He has recently found solution to a classic problem in the theory of reconstruction of crystal structure from diffraction experiment; namely the determination of phases of the diffracted beam.
+At the University of Rochester, Wolf and his research group investigated theories of coherence and polarization of light and inverse scattering.
+He found solution to a classic problem in the theory of reconstruction of crystal structure from diffraction experiment; namely the determination of phases of the diffracted beam.

-Wolf is the recipient of numerous awards for his scientific contributions.
-These include OSA’s Frederic Ives Medal and the Max Born Award, the Franklin Institute’s Michelson Medal, and the Italian National Research Council’s Marconi Medal.
+Wolf received numerous awards for his scientific contributions.
+These include OSA’s Frederic Ives Medal, the Joseph W. Goodman Book Writing Award, Esther Hoffman Beller Medal, and the Max Born Award; the Franklin Institute’s Michelson Medal; and the Italian National Research Council’s Marconi Medal.
 Wolf is also an honorary member of the Optical Societies of India and Australia and is the recipient of seven honorary degrees from Universities in the Netherlands, Great Britain, Denmark, France, the Czech Republic and Canada.